 In this industry, a very fair question.
 I'm a Helper.
 That's my personality type.
 Not a Taker.
 When somebody's car dies on the side of the road, I'm the guy that gets out to help them push.
 When somebody keeps dropping their over-loaded grocery bags, that's me who goes over to carry a few.
 I have been an active volunteer in Chicago for many years.
 Not just donating money, but actively participating with organizations on a weekly basis.
-Obver the years, my time has been divided between reading to the blind, teaching English to immigrants, community gardening, and reading stories to young children (see resources page for links).
+Over the years, my time has been divided between reading to the blind, teaching English to immigrants, community garden organizing, and reading stories to young children (see resources page for links).
 In more blunt terms, I care about my reputation.
 Without it, I have no business, which means I don't work.
 And I can't imagine anybody giving me a legitimate testimonial unless I found them the best possible property at the best possible price, within their budget and time frame.
 The testimonials page should help corroborate this.

 Why don't you sell properties?
 Isn't it more lucrative?
 Aren't Buyers more difficult and time consuming?

-Working with a buyer is to be an intrinsic part of the creative process, which is THE process that allows us to consciously participate in the marriage of mind, emotion, and the intangible (God, Spirit, Earth, ??).
+But working with a buyer is to be an intrinsic part of the creative process, which is THE process that allows us to consciously participate in the marriage of mind, emotion, and the intangible (God, Spirit, Ra, Earth, ??).
 Most buyers approach me knowing the basics of what they want.
 Over time we eventually find the one material object that will carry the highest meaning, an object that is the result of whittling, sculpting, debating, prodding.
 A highly personalized object we call HOME.
 Who wouldn't want to be a part of that!

 Is it true that you are selective in who you work with?

 Yes, in the sense that I only have so many hours in the day, and I can't be all things to all people.
 I refuse to be over-extended.
 If I am unable to deliver 110% to a client, I am only doing a disservice to the client.
-And if a potential client has interests that aren't my specialties, like a suburban subdivision home, or a property they can flip in a year, then again, I am failing to be honest to either of us by working with a subject which I find uninspiring, and will result in a less than professional outcome.
+And if a potential client has interests that aren't my specialties, like a suburban subdivision home, or a generic new construction condo, or a property they can flip in a year, then again, I am failing to be honest to either of us by working with a subject which I find uninspiring, and will result in a less than professional outcome.